 I store my DIY facial masks in these lovely glass jars with bamboo lids.
 They look lovely sitting on the bathroom counter, and make using my DIY facial masks so convenient.

-Spread a thin layer over clean face and neck.
+To use: Spread a thin layer over clean face and neck.
 Let set five to 10 minutes.
 Work off with a damp cloth and rinse well with warm water.
 Finish with an application of your favorite facial moisturizer or serum (like this lovely DIY Rosehip and Evening Primrose Moisturizing Cream and anti-aging DIY Pomegranate Carrot Seed Facial Serum.

 Use this mask once or twice per week for soft, glowing skin.

-About 8 weeks
+Shelf life: About 4 weeks

 Like this recipe?
 Learn how to make more DIY skin care with simple kitchen ingredients

 Sign up for my free Handmade Skin Care for Beginners course and get the lessons sent to your inbox!